SwarmUS/Propolis/README.md

 # Propolis
 Contains common C/C++ libraries used in multiple SwarmUS projects.
-The libraries does not use heap and thus can be used in embedded development.
+The libraries does not use the heap and thus can be used in embedded development.

 ## Pheromones
 A wrapper over nanopb for serialization and deserialization of messages